Mistralys/markdown-viewer/README.md

 PHP based viewer for Markdown files, to view them with fenced code highlighting and navigation.

 It is designed to be used for viewing markdown-based documentation files, in a fire and forget way.
-The layout is based on Bootstrap 4, and does not need any additional configuration.
+The layout is based on [Bootstrap 5](https://getbootstrap.com), and does not need any additional configuration.

 ## Requirements

-- PHP7.3+
+- PHP7.4+

 ## Features